 It is easy to take step #1 today!
 Just schedule the meetings now so they are officially on your calendar.
 If you want to meet with many people before committing to step #2 that is a really good game plan.
 Figure out if many managers have the same pattern of problems.. and then the correct path will be clear (you will solve one problem for many people – WOW!).

 Salesforce admins that operate as mini-entrepreneurs within their organization consistently define the dreams of other people and make them come true (or as close as possible).
-As admins we have a built in machine called force.com at our finger tips and we leverage this practical skill as a means to realize their dreams… and in turn our dreams come true (through gained efficiencies and providing value by implementing really fun projects!!).
+As Admins, we have a built-in machine called Salesforce at our fingertips and we leverage this practical skill as a means to realize their dreams… and in turn, our dreams come true (through gained efficiencies and providing value by implementing really fun projects!!).

-I look forward to hearing your success stories!!
+I look forward to hearing your success stories on Twitter @mvdsfdc!!by